-Those eligible to receive the services include all Ann Arbor students, faculty (including emeritus faculty), full-time or part-time staff, and sponsored affiliates.
+Those eligible to receive the services include students, faculty (including emeritus faculty), full-time or part-time staff, and sponsored affiliates.
 To be eligible as a student, you must be listed by your department as Active in Program.
 The criteria for this status varies from academic unit to unit.
 If you are unsure about your status, check with your department.
 Questions about eligibility can be directed to the ITS Service Center.

 - Uniqname and UMICH password.